wadoon/key/eclipse/KeYExternalLibraries/README.txt

 -----------------------------------------------------------------------

-The library "log4j" is licensed under the Apache 2.0 License
+The library "javacc" is protected by a BSD like license

-See the file "log4j.License.txt" that is part of this distribution.
+See the file "javacc.License.txt" that is part of this distribution.

 -----------------------------------------------------------------------

+The library "objenesis" is protected by the Apache License 2.0

+See the file "objenesis.License.txt" that is part of this distribution.